core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Flag MUST be set to 1 if the OSCORE message is protected using the group mode ({{mess-processing}}).

 * The Group Flag MUST be set to 0 if the OSCORE message is protected using the pairwise mode ({{sec-pairwise-protection}}).
 The Group Flag MUST also be set to 0 for ordinary OSCORE messages processed according to {{RFC8613}}.

-If any of the following two conditions holds, a recipient MUST discard an incoming OSCORE message:

-   - The Group Flag is set to 1, and the recipient can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.

-   - The Group Flag is set to 0, and the recipient retrieves a Security Context which is both valid to process the message and also associated to an OSCORE group, but the recipient does not support the pairwise mode.

-Note that if the Group Flag is set to 0, and the recipient retrieves a Security Context which is valid to process the message but is not associated to an OSCORE group, then the message is processed according to {{RFC8613}}.

 ## Examples of Compressed COSE Objects